Wanda Jackson albums discography

-The albums discography of Wanda Jackson, an American recording artist, consists of 44 studio albums, 37 compilation albums, four live albums, one video album, two box sets and has appeared on 26 albums.
+The albums discography of Wanda Jackson, an American recording artist, consists of 44 studio albums, 37 compilation albums, four live albums, one video album, two box sets and has made 28 album appearances.
 In 1954 at age sixteen, Jackson signed with Decca Records as a country music artist.
 The label did not issue a record until the 1962 compilation Lovin' Country Style, six years after Jackson left Decca.
 She signed with Capitol Records in 1956, and her self-titled debut studio album was released three years later.
 Although Jackson had recently been identifying herself as a rock-and-roll performer, the album consisted of country music recordings.
 However, it did contain Jackson's future rock-and-roll hit "Let's Have a Party", which was a hit in 1960, reaching the Top 40 on the Billboard Pop chart.
 The success of her rock-and-roll recordings led to the release of two more rock-and-roll studio LPs: Rockin' with Wanda (1960) and There's a Party Goin' On (1961).
 Additionally, Capitol issued two "split" studio albums (Right or Wrong and Two Sides of Wanda) which contained rock and roll on one side and country music on the other.

 As rock and roll started declining in the early 1960s, Jackson was remarketed as a country artist.
 During this transitional period, her album production moved towards country pop and Nashville Sound styles on studio LPs such as Wonderful Wanda (1962) and Love Me Forever (1963).
 Jackson's 1965 studio album Blues in My Heart was her first to chart on a Billboard Magazine album list, peaking at number nine on the Country LP chart.
 While recording a tribute album to the Country Music Hall of Fame in 1967, Jackson issued an album of German songs, entitled Made in Germany.
 While remaining on Capitol Records, various country-marketed studio albums were issued that peaked in the Billboard Top Country Albums chart: Reckless Love Affair (number 17), Cream of the Crop (number 25), The Many Moods of Wanda Jackson (number 28), and I've Gotta Sing (number 19).
 In 1968, the compilation album The Best of Wanda Jackson reached number 29 on the Top Country Albums chart.
 Her first live album, Wanda Jackson in Person, was released the following year.